tomkalon/e-graveyard_v2/readme.md

 yarn run dev
 ```

+In case of problems, remove yarn.lock and repeat the procedure.

 ### 8) The PHP server is configured on the default port 80.
 Launch your browser and enter the address:
 ```
 http://localhost/